kewlfft/ansible-aur/README.md

   [...]
 ```

-### Create aur_builder
+### Create "aur_builder" user
 While Ansible expects to ssh as root, AUR helpers do not allow executing operations as root, they all fail with "you cannot perform this operation as root".
-It is therefore recommended to create a user that has no need for password with pacman in sudoers.
+It is therefore recommended to create a user, *aur_builder*, that has no need for password with pacman in sudoers.
-This can be done with Ansible with the following actions:
+This can be done in Ansible with the following actions:
 ```
 - user: name=aur_builder

 - copy:
     path: /etc/sudoers.d/aur_builder-allow-to-sudo-pacman
-    content: 'aur-builder ALL=(ALL) NOPASSWD: /usr/bin/pacman'
+    content: 'aur_builder ALL=(ALL) NOPASSWD: /usr/bin/pacman'
-    validate: 'visudo -cf %s'
+    validate: /usr/sbin/visudo -cf %s
 ```